Birth Control Pills

 - Carry your pills with you if you don't always sleep at the same place.

 - Take your pill at the same time every day.
 If you are using the patch, replace your patch weekly on the same day.
-If you are using the vaginal ring, remove it after three weeks of use.
+If you are using the vaginal ring, remove it after three weeks of use and insert a new one 7 days later.

 - Get your refills soon after you start the last prescription.
 Don't wait until the last minute to request refills.